 PhD Student Wins Travel Award at AAG

-Jonnell Sanciancgo wins travel award from health and medical geography specialty group of the American Association of Geographers to travel to New Zealand to attend the international medical geography symposium in July 2019.
+Jonnell Sanciangco wins travel award from Health and Medical Geography Specialty Group of the American Association of Geographers to travel to New Zealand to attend the 18th International Medical Geography Symposium in July 2019.

 Undergraduate student wins 1st place at UURAF